garrettrayj/den/README.md

 A feed reader made for delivering headlines without distraction, obfuscation, or manipulation.

 Just add RSS to keep up-to-date without all the noise.
 There is no advertising, notifications, recommendations, comments, reactions, or trends.
-RSS is an open format that can be published by any website, therefore no single company has control over what you see.
+RSS is an open format that can be published by any website; Therefore no single company has control over what you see.

-Den lets you use feeds as building blocks to create objective dashboards, with multiple sources on a level field, to cover any topic.
+Den is an app for news manatees; for those who don't always swim with the school fishes; for original web surfers who browse on their own terms.
+It's about being informed by a variety of sources presented on a level field.
+It reinvisions the classic _start-page with widgets_ design as a simple, fast, native application available on all of your favorite devices.

 Features

 - Compatible with iPhone, iPad, and Mac
-- No account or registration required
+- No extra website account or registration required
-- Subscriptions and read items sync across devices with iCloud
+- Subscriptions and history synchronizes across devices with iCloud
 - Compatible with RSS, Atom, and JSON feed formats
 - Global search for filtering current items by keyword
 - OPML import and export for sharing subscriptions
 - Light and dark theme options
 - History view with search for finding previously visited links
-- Simple app created around one rule: Users have full control over content and updates

 ## Release Notes